design-tokens/community-group/technical-reports/format/types.md

 <div class="issue" data-number="53">

-A naive approach like the one below MAY be appropriate for the first stage of the specification, but this could be more complicated than it seems due to platform/OS/browser restrictions.
+A naive approach like the one below may be appropriate for the first stage of the specification, but this could be more complicated than it seems due to platform/OS/browser restrictions.

 </div>